-(To be discussed in tutorial on March 16, and then presented in tutorial on March 23 and March 30.)
+(To be discussed in tutorial on March 15, and then presented in tutorial on March 22 and March 29.)

 After completing your Professional Report, you will make a brief presentation related to it.
 The presentation will be just 3-5 minutes long (i.e., very brief), followed by answering one quick question about it.
 It will be a purely oral presentation, i.e. you will speak without using any visual aids.
-It will count towards your tutorial oral participation grade.

-Your presentation will be on either March 23 or March 30, and should be addressed to one of five different possible pretend-audiences, depending on the last digit of your student number.
+Your presentation will be on either March 22 or March 29, and should be addressed to one of five different possible pretend-audiences, depending on the last digit of your student number.
 So, figure out the last digit of your student number (for example, since the professor had student number 840245070, his digit would be "0").
 Then, find that digit in the following table, to determine your presentation date and your pretend-audience:

-March 23 March 30 Pretend-Audience
+March 22 March 29 Pretend-Audience

 0 5 The mayor and his city council

 1 6 The police supervisory board

-2 7 The city's tourism and advertising bureau
+2 7 The city's tourism advertising bureau

 3 8 A public media briefing

 4 9 A concerned neighbourhood association